11 Best Note Apps of 2023

 Type of Notes

 Another important consideration is the type of notes you will be taking.
 If you plan to take a lot of handwritten notes, then you will want to choose an app that has strong handwriting recognition and drawing tools.
 If you plan to take more text-based notes, then you may want to look for an app with powerful text editing and formatting tools.
-Some apps even offer the ability to record audio and attach it to your notes, which can be a valuable feature for students or professionals who attend lectures or meetings.

 User Experience